phdsg/PvC/docs/shutit.md

 ### Controls
 _channels_
-- empty panel area is a transparent button
+panel area around each channel is a transparent button

 ## Changes
 __0.5.8__ - 2HP wider, new inputs to un-/mute/flip all channels